 “Where there is no Standard there can be no Kaizen” – Taiichi Ohno

 Standards are meant to be a guide to ensure effective consistent work.
 We cannot penalize our employees for making mistakes, that is how we learn.
 Just like in our private lives we used symbols to mark our milestones and set our path to happiness, standards are tools to show us the current right way to complete a task in a such a way that we will satisfy our customer needs.

-Standards are not written on stone, they are not static but dynamic, change over time.
+Standards are not written in stone, they are not static but dynamic, change over time.
 They shall change because they are the baseline for continuous improvement.
 Kaizen or continuous improvement is a lot about experimenting with new things, try something new and see how the outcome changes.
 As managers, we need to be aware that experiments are not always successful.
 The real value is that we try something different, we did not accept something just because we always do it that way!

 We need to use standards to set the right path to customer satisfaction and to inspire our employees to improve their process.
-An employee who is the owner of the process and actively participate from the continuous improvement process is an employee who cares and therefore feels greater levels of job satisfaction.
+An employee who is the owner of the process and actively participate in the continuous improvement process is an employee who cares and therefore feels greater levels of job satisfaction.
 With the right mentorship, our employees will be problem solvers, better professionals; and of course if they feel better by the time they get back home they will be better people as well.

 One question that I hear very often is what is, the difference between a value stream map and a process flow?
 Are they the same?
 It is easy to be confused, both are maps of the process, right?
 Let’s establish what each map is: